microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-exportpersonaldata.md

 |storageLocation|String|This is a shared access signature (SAS) URL to an Azure Storage account, to where data should be exported.|

 ## Response
-If successful, this method returns `202, Accepted` response code.
+If successful, this method returns a `202 Accepted` response code.
 It does not return anything in the response body.

 ## Example
 ##### Request